-- sarcoidosis, which is clusters of inflamed cells that form in the lungs and other parts of the body
+- sarcoidosis, which consists of clusters of inflamed cells, known as granulomas, that form in the lungs and other parts of the body

 Along with the cough, you might have other symptoms, depending on the cause.
 Common symptoms that often go along with a chronic cough include:

-- a feeling of liquid dripping down the back of your throat
+- postnasal drip, or a feeling of liquid dripping down the back of your throat

 - hoarse voice

 - sore throat